Social Media for today's Screenwriter

-But did you know it’s becoming popular for television writers to live-tweet during their shows?
-This has been going on for years.
-The TV series EXTANT (2015), staring Hale Berry, writers would live-tweet during certain episodes airing on CBS.
-This is a growing trend among shows airing on FOX, NBC, and CBS.
+Were you aware that it's becoming increasingly popular for television writers to live-tweet during their shows?
+This trend has been around for years.
+During the airing of certain episodes on CBS, the writers of the TV series EXTANT, starring Halle Berry, would live-tweet.
+This trend is gaining momentum among shows airing on CBS, FOX, and NBC.

 If you haven’t already, be sure to join the #SCRIPTCHAT community on Twitter.
 According to their site: Scriptchat is an online Twitter chat for screenwriters and writers, bringing a community of artists together to share tips and advice on succeeding in a screenwriting career.

-This feed is chock-full of professional screenwriting gems.
+This feed is filled with invaluable screenwriting gems.

 HERE IS WHY YOU SHOULD USE TWITTER:

 -- Twitter is not just for A-list celebrities.
 They are used by A-list screenwriters, too!
 As writers, we write for a living, right?
-So why wouldn’t writers -- at all levels -- utilize a platform that is merely for sharing your writing?
-You don't think the Twitter world is fascinated by the creators of their favorite movies and shows?
-Check out Paul Fig’s Twitter -- over 2MM followers.
+Then why wouldn't writers, regardless of their level of experience, make use of a platform that's exclusively meant for sharing their writing?
+Don't you think the Twitterverse is intrigued by the minds behind their favorite movies and TV shows?
+Check out Paul Feig’s Twitter -- over 2MM followers.
 Michael Ian Black has 1.9MM.
-Top 25 writers to follow on Twitter.
+Read more on The Wrap: Top 25 writers to follow on Twitter.